WTVX: Early years

 Fort Pierce had previously had a television station, WTVI (channel 19), in two separate stints from 1960 to 1962.
 It had been a money-loser and had failed twice for financial reasons.
 However, one of the minority owners of WTVI thought the venture was worth trying again in the wake of the All-Channel Receiver Act mandating UHF tuning in television sets.
 In April 1965, Indian River Television, a company owned by J. Patrick Beacom (mayor of St. Lucie Village) and Bill Minshall, filed to build a new television station on channel 19 in Fort Pierce, which the Federal Communications Commission (FCC) granted on July 28 of that year.
 The application had been amended to specify channel 34 when the FCC overhauled UHF allotments nationwide that summer.

 Indian River then spent $50,000 to acquire the studio and transmitter site along US 1 just south of the St. Lucie–Indian River county line, built for WTVI in 1960, from that station's founder, Gene Dyer.
 Indian River reinstalled equipment after the structure had been stripped several years prior.

-WTVX went on the air on April 5, 1966, after broadcasting a test pattern since March 25.
-Affiliated with CBS, it replaced the CBS coverage on local cable from WTVJ (channel 4), the Miami CBS affiliate.
+WTVX went on the air on April 5, 1966, after broadcasting a test pattern since March 24.
+It immediately affiliated with CBS; previously, cable companies had imported Miami CBS affiliate WTVJ (channel 4).
 However, WTVX could not air every CBS show immediately because some sponsors withheld their programs from the new station.
 The new station's 26 kW of effective radiated power did not reach past Martin County.
-WTVJ continued to be the CBS affiliate of record for the Palm Beaches; when that station opened a news bureau in West Palm Beach in 1970, 12.4 percent of its audience was said to come from Palm Beach County.
+Due to WTVX's weak signal, WTVJ continued to claim the Palm Beaches as part of its primary coverage area; when that station opened a news bureau in West Palm Beach in 1970, 12.4 percent of its audience was said to come from Palm Beach County.

-After an announced sale to Delanair, a company controlled by Ira Kamen, never materialized in 1970, the Minshall and Koblegard families—which by this point owned the entirety of the station—reached a deal in 1977 to sell WTVX to Frank Spain, owner of WTWV in Tupelo, Mississippi.
+After a sale announcement in 1970 was later labeled "premature", the Minshall and Koblegard families—which by this point owned the entirety of the station—reached a deal in 1977 to sell WTVX to Frank Spain, owner of WTWV in Tupelo, Mississippi.
 However, a federal investigation into station practices was sparked when Edward Trent, an employee who had been fired the previous year, told the FCC that WTVX engaged in an illegal practice known as "clipping", replacing commercials and short credits sequences from network programs with local commercials.
-The FCC then designated its license renewal for hearing on the matter.
+The commission proceeded to designate the renewal of WTVX's broadcast license for hearing on the matter.
 WTVX admitted to carrying out clipping in June 1978, claiming it had done so because it had oversold ad time; the station ultimately had its license renewed and paid a $10,000 fine.
 That allowed the sale of WTVX to Frank Spain to proceed.